 Project Pink Panthers

-INTERPOL’s Pink Panthers project assists law enforcers in identifying, locating and apprehending perpetrators.
-It centralizes data on the crimes and criminals, analyses the information, and builds networks of investigators.
-Working groups bring together investigators from around the world to combine their input in specific cases and to help overcome differences in legal systems.
-This sharing of information and data enables investigators to make links between countries that might not otherwise be noticed.
+The project centralized data on the crimes and criminals, analysed the information, and built networks of investigators.
+Working groups brought together investigators from around the world to combine their input in specific cases and to help overcome differences in legal systems.
+This sharing of information and data enabled investigators to make links between crimes in different countries that might not have been noticed otherwise .

 INTERPOL continues to help member countries tackle organized property crime through the sustained development and deployment of tailored INTERPOL tools, capabilities and services.